Definition of Ready Vs. Acceptance Criteria

 Acceptance Criteria:

-• Users will receive a notification on the provided email ID after a successful registration.
+Users will receive a notification on the provided email ID after successfully registering.

 Conclusion

-Definition of Ready and Acceptance Criteria may seem similar but as you have seen they are quite distinct.
-Both of them are important for the User Story to be developed.
-By understanding the difference between both terms, developers can effectively work on their product backlog item.
+The definitions of Ready and Acceptance Criteria may seem similar, but as you have seen, they are quite distinct.
+Both are important for developing the User Story.
+Developers can effectively work on their product backlog items by understanding both terms' differences.
 If you are a new Agile team, explaining these terms to the Agile team becomes an important part of the introduction.
-Make sure your team members know the meaning and difference between these terms and efficiently work towards their Sprint and product goals.
+Ensure your team members know the meaning and difference between these terms and efficiently work towards their Sprint and product goals.
+Simpliaxis offers comprehensive Agile and Scrum training courses to help teams master these principles and enhance their productivity in Agile environments.

 Join the Discussion